 Whether your new international locale choice exists for career purposes or personal development, the experience can be transformative.
 Conversely, it can also bewilder even the most levelheaded person.
 Going overseas exacerbates stress, loneliness, and all of the usual concerns with moving to a new city.

-We’re in the helping business here at AFAR, and to assist those interested in a life overseas, we talked to a few expats to get pointers on what they deem important in order to make a successful transition.
+To assist those interested in a life overseas, we talked to a few expats who shared pointers on what they deem important in order to make a successful transition.

 1. Money Sense